K1D77A/lunamech-matrix-api/README.md

 # v2
 V2 is under active development while v1 is now in maintenance only mode.
-Currently v2 wraps every call in the spec, the spaces api and every call in the synapse admin api.
+Currently v2 wraps every call in the client-server spec, the spaces api and every call in the synapse admin api.

 The package is :lunamech-matrix-api/v2.
 ## see api/v2/user-api.lisp for some thin wrappers